 Things you can do to make it easier for yourself around the home include:

-- Avoid very cold air
+- Avoid very cold air or very hot weather

 - Make sure no one smokes in your home